 There is a whole world of places to get cat names from.
 How do you narrow it down and find the perfect name for your new kitty?
 One way is to look for what a name means.
 Mythology is a great place to turn for names brimming with meaning.
-Everything from gods and goddesses, to nymphs and even mystic locations, can make great names for your cat.
+Everything from gods and goddesses, to nymphs and even mystic locations, can make great names for your kitten or cat.

 Norse mythology comes from the region of Northern Europe known as Scandinavia, in which a pantheon of gods led by Odin, the All-Father, have adventures, fight their enemies, and fight each other in these myths.
 In this article, we'll look at 15 names out of Norse mythology that could be just right for your cat.